59 MIN READ

 The “Kora la large chorten” is on the pass itself, at a distance of 2.77 kilometers south of where the 1963 Protocol placed Border Pillar Number 24.
 According to Galen Murton, the Kora La is not a pass in the typical sense of there being a steep approach from either side, but rather a general space at which the climb from the Mustang Valley (which runs from Lo Manthang up through Choser and Nyechung) reaches the Tibetan Plateau and levels off.
 What is labeled as “Historical Frontier Small Chorten” is most likely, according to the maps exchanged between China and Nepal in March 1960, to have been the point that marked the traditional frontier.
 The distance between the two chortens is 1.5 kilometers.
 (The screenshot aspect is deceptive.)
 The “Nepal Gate” was built nine years ago by the Nepal government, in a meaningless position historically, against the wishes of the local people, but no doubt at some great cost.
 It is located 600 meters south of the small chorten.
 It is a very steep climb from the gate to the chorten.
 (A Mustang source indicates that locals may have recently “dismantled” the monument with a view to building another one in a more significant position.)

 The following photographs help support my estimate of where Bam Prasad was killed.
-They also show how weak and inconsistent the Chinese claim was.
+They also show the weakness and inconsistency of the Chinese claim.

 The above photo, looking northwest to north, shows the main chorten on the Kora La.
 North therefore is to the right.
 From this point it is a distance of 2.7 kilometers to the present border marker.
 To the south it is a distance of 1.5 kilometers to the small chorten that marked the traditional boundary.